cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
 In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR arrays of Attributes, where each Attribute type and value is encoded as a (CBOR int, CBOR text string) pair.
 Each AttributeType is encoded as a CBOR int (see {{fig-attrtype}}), where the sign is used to represent the character string type; positive for printableString, negative for utf8String.
 The string types teletexString, universalString, and bmpString are not supported.
-If exacly one 'RelativeDistinguishedName' is present, the outer array is omitted and issuer is encoded as a single CBOR array.
+If exactly one 'RelativeDistinguishedName' is present, the outer array is omitted, and issuer is encoded as a single CBOR array.
 If a RelativeDistinguishedName contains a single Attribute containing an utf8String encoded 'common name', the int is omitted and the Attribute is encoded as a single CBOR text string.
-If the utf8String encoded 'common name' contains an EUI-64 mapped from a 48-bit MAC address (i.e of the form "hh-hh-hh-FF-FE-hh-hh-hh) it is encoded as a CBOR byte string of length 6.
+If the utf8String encoded 'common name' contains an EUI-64 mapped from a 48-bit MAC address (i.e. of the form "hh-hh-hh-FF-FE-hh-hh-hh) it is encoded as a CBOR byte string of length 6.
 Other EUI-64 is encoded as a CBOR byte string of length 8.

 * validity.
 The 'notBefore' and 'notAfter' fields are ASCII string of the form "yymmddHHMMSSZ" for UTCTime and "yyyymmddHHMMSSZ" for GeneralizedTime.
 They are encoded as unsigned integers using the following invertible encoding (Horner's method with different bases).

    n = SS + 61 * (MM + 60 * (HH + 24 * (dd + 32 * (mm + 13 * (yy)yy))))

    They are encoded as a byte string, which is interpreted as an unsigned integer n in network byte order.
-UTCTime and GeneralizedTime are encoded as a byte strings of length 4 and 5 respectivly.
-Decoding can be done by a succession of modulo and substraction operations.
+UTCTime and GeneralizedTime are encoded as a byte strings of length 4 and 5 respectively.
+Decoding can be done by a succession of modulo and subtraction operations.
 I.e. SS = n mod 61, MM = ((n - SS) / 61) mod 60, etc.

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
 The 'algorithm' field is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}).
 Algorithms with parameters are not supported except id-ecPublicKey with named curves and the RSA algorithms that use parameters = NULL.
 For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
 The 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
-This specification assume the BIT STRING has zero unused bits and the unused bits byte is omitted.
+This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.
-Certificates where the id-ecPublicKey is point compressed are not not supported.
+Certificates where the id-ecPublicKey is point compressed are not supported.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is encoded with an CBOR int followed by an optional CBOR item of any type.
-If the array contains exacly one int, the array is omitted.
-Extensions are encodeded as specified in {{ext-encoding}}.
+If the array contains exactly one int, the array is omitted.
+Extensions are encoded as specified in {{ext-encoding}}.
 The extensions mandated to be supported by {{RFC7925}} are given special treatment.

 * signatureValue.
 The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
-This specification assume the BIT STRING has zero unused bits and the unused bits byte is omitted.
+This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 ECDSA signatures are given special treatment.
 For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the order of the curve.
 For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
 For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.

 In addition to the above fields present in X.509, the CBOR encoding introduces an additional field: